Caregiver Training Course

 (DLI # O19391275439)

 Why study with TLC Edmonton: Training for Live-in Caregivers?

 You'll find that our caregiver training course provides a relaxed and friendly environment to make friends and study.
 There are many good reasons to train with us...

-- TLC Edmonton: Training for Live-in Caregivers is a small, private school offering only one program- training for live-in caregivers.
+- TLC Edmonton is a small, private school offering only one program: training for live-in caregivers.
 It is designed for foreign students who would like to qualify for a work permit permitting them to work in Canada.
-Our school is on the Designated List of Approved Schools for the Canada Immigration International Student Program meaning that Canadian Immigration Officers abroad are able to issue student visas for the purpose of studying at this school.
+The school is on the Designated List of Approved Schools for the Canada Immigration International Student Program meaning that Canadian Immigration Officers abroad are able to issue student visas for the purpose of studying at this school.

-- We focus on preparing you for all aspects of the role of Live-in Caregiver.
-Our classes are small (usually fewer than 20 students), and we do our best to individualize them to your needs and abilities, including your ability with the English language.
+- This course will prepare you for all aspects of the role of live-in caregiver.
+The classes are small (usually fewer than 20 students), and take into account individual needs and abilities, including ability with the English language.

-- We make it easy by supporting you through all the phases of living, working, and immigrating to Canada, including help with writing employment contracts that protect both you and your future employer.
-Take a look at our other services.
+- You will be supported through all of the phases of living, working, and immigrating to Canada, including help with writing employment contracts that protect both you and your future employer.
+For more information take a look at TLC's other services.

-- We prepare our students to meet all Canadian government regulations and requirements which greatly improves your chances of being successful.
+- Students are assisted by a licensed Immigration Consultant on staff (at no extra cost) to help you meet all Canadian government regulations and requirements which greatly improves your chances of being successful.
 The immigration process is complicated and each year many caregivers from overseas are refused visas or are unable to obtain permanent residence simply because they do not fully understand the bureaucratic process.
-We have a licensed Immigration Consultant on staff to help you with this at no extra cost.
+We have a with this .

-See what our students have to say about their experiences in our school and our course instructors...
+See what TLC students have to say about their experiences of the school and training course instructors...
 Student Testimonials.